 Of course, the Agadir beach is where many people spend time in warmer months and the Corniche is a popular street to walk and enjoy a bite to eat.

 For those travelers looking for a little more adventure, Paradise Valley in the Tamraght River Valley just outside of Agadir is the perfect destination.
-Paradise Valley is hidden between the gorgeous mountain ranges and offers visitors the opportunity to experience the beautiful mountain vistas, hike through tree lined mountain paths, bathe in crystal blue spring water, and for those who are brave enough, cliff diving into sparkling natural pools.
+Paradise Valley is hidden between the gorgeous mountain ranges and offers visitors the opportunity to experience the beautiful mountain vistas, hike through tree-lined mountain paths, bathe in crystal blue spring water, and for those who are brave enough, cliff diving into sparkling natural pools.
 Paradise Valley is a beautiful natural setting that everyone visiting Agadir should experience.

 WHERE TO EAT IN AGADIR

 With a view of the boats in the Marina, Pure Passion is a beautiful setting to have lunch or dinner.
 The menu is filled with fresh, local ingredients and their desserts are to die for, especially the chocolate lava cake.
-Pure passion mainly serves French style dishes, but there are plenty of seafood and Mediterranean dishes to choose from as well.
+Pure Passion mainly serves French-style dishes, but there are plenty of seafood and Mediterranean dishes to choose from as well.
 This is higher-end restaurant, so if you are looking for fine dining with amazing food, this is a great place to go.

 If seafood in a more casual setting is more your taste, then try Le Petit Pechure in Galerie Talborjt.
 This restaurant serves delicious fresh seafood caught daily and the atmosphere is relaxed and casual.
 Sit outside in the square surrounded by cafes and boutiques, or retreat inside out of the heat for a wonderful dining experience.
-On the menu you will find grilled dishes, traditional seafood tagines as well as fish platters, salads and deserts.
+On the menu, you will find grilled dishes, traditional seafood tagines as well as fish platters, salads and desserts.

-For a very traditional dining experience the best place is Bab Agadir on Avenue Hassan II.
+For a very traditional dining experience, the best place is Bab Agadir on Avenue Hassan II.
 It is a small local restaurant where you will find a quiet atmosphere with delicious, authentic tagines and dishes from the south of Morocco, Middle East and Mediterranean.
 The service is friendly and the experience is as authentic as it gets.
-It is definitely worth a visit while staying in Agadir.
+It is worth a visit while staying in Agadir.

 WHERE TO STAY IN AGADIR